 We will have to monitor stewardship schemes as they are currently funded by the European Agricultural Fund for Rural Development: Europe investing in rural areas.
 The post-Brexit future for farmers is uncertain.

 If you encounter problems with footpaths, broken stiles, obstructions, overgrown access etc there are two main routes for reporting: the Ramblers site has a system called Pathwatch; the two county councils have their own reporting tools.

 Pathwatch is an app: using the app you can report positive and negative features, send us photos and even share your discoveries via social media.
 Using GPS and your phone signal, the app can locate you on OS maps and will allow you report what you’ve found with the press of a few buttons.
 The app works offline and allows you to download OS grid square maps for your walks in England and Wales.

 Suffolk County Council: the first page has a link to a reporting tool – select ‘public right of way issue’.
 Individuals are asked to complete a form with essential details, nature and location of problem, their own name and address, often clicking on a map to pinpoint the location.
 An incident number is issued.

-A few of the footpaths within Clare parish are maintained by a contractor with Suffolk County Council (see a PDF of the footpath cutting map , with the managed sections coloured purple & numbered).
+Since April 2017 a few of the footpaths within Clare parish are maintained by Clare Town Council, working as a contractor with Suffolk County Council (see a PDF of the footpath cutting map , with the managed sections coloured purple & numbered).
 Check with Clare Town Council if you are unsure as to whom is responsible for a particular footpath.
-From April 2017 Clare Town Council will be the contractor for SCC.

 Essex County Council: this is ‘reporting a highway problem’, select any other problem and then choose ‘Public Rights of Way (Countryside)’.
 As with Suffolk, further details are requested.